-Ref - CISI or HER Street No Street Site type Site Description (Updated to the information provided in the Heritage List Project) Status ie noted in Conservation Mngt Plans Local list candidate in the NDP Marked on Cornwall Council mapping?
-Conservation Within the Town Development Boundary?
-229 50-53 West End West End Building Frontage on the north side of West End comprised on two adjacent cottages framed on either side by former inns (now residential), with the most western building forming the corner with Hosking's Row.
+Ref - CISI or HER Street No Name West End Street West End Neighbo urhood Plan Area Site type provided in the Heritage List Project) Period Status ie noted in Conservation Mngt Plans Cornwall Heritage List Key Feature of Local Character in the NDP Marked on Cornwall Council mapping? , Within a Conservation Area?
+Town Centre Within the Town Development Boundary?
+229 50-53 west End west End 5 Building Frontage on the north side of West End comprised on two adjacent cottages framed on either side by former inns (now residential), with the most western building forming the corner with Hosking's Row.
 Depicted on the 1809 OS Map.
-The present plan-form is similar to that shown on the late 1800s Town Plan, on which the public houses are named as the Pendarves Arms (western) and the Royal Standard (eastern). pre-1809 Building at risk Yes Yes Yes Town Centre Yes 253 Laburnum House West End Building Laburnum House is an early 19th century house located behind the south side of West End, from where it is access via an alleyway behind wrought iron gates.
+The present plan-form is similar to that shown on the late 1800s Town Plan, on which the public houses are named as the Pendarves Arms (western) and the Royal Standard (eastern).
+Noted as a Building at Risk in Conservation Management Plan.
+Building at risk Ready Tes res Yes Town Centre res 253 Laburnum House West End 5 Building Laburnum House is an early 19th century house located behind the south side of West End, from where it is access via an alleyway behind wrought iron gates.
 Depicted on the 1841 Tithe Map.
-Building of Local Interest (BLI) Yes Yes Yes Town Centre Yes 258 4 Shop on site of police station West End Building Large shop on the site of the Redruth Borough Police Station, West End.
+Noted as a Building of Local Interest in Conservation Management Plan.
+1809-41 Building of Local Interest (BLI) Candidate Work in Progress Yes Yes Yes Town Centre Yes 258 4 Shop on site of police station West End Building Large shop on the site of the Redruth Borough Police Station, West End.
 The station (HER No. MCO54241) was built in 1869 and is depicted (as a detached building) and named as a police station on the 1876 & 1908 OS Maps and late 1800s Town Plan.
 The building was subsequently converted into The Redruth Drapery Stores, using a revolutionary steel-frame construction to support a grand glass frontage.
 One of the first department stores of its kind in the South West, it continued as such until into the 1950s and had many different incarnations as a shop after that (including being 'Arts & Graphic' for many years).
-Today the Drapery is now an Independent Events Venue, which still retains its iconic landmark frontage. site of police station 1869- 1908 Building of Local Interest (BLI) Yes Yes Yes Town Centre Yes 260 1 & 2 West End West End Building Pair of two and three storey mid-19th century commercial buildings with shop fronts on the ground floor and accommodation above.
+Today the Drapery is now an Independent Events Venue, which still retains its iconic landmark frontage.
+Noted as a Building of Local Interest in Conservation Management Plan.
+1869- 1908 Building of Local Interest (BLI) Ready Yes Yes Yes Town Centre Yes 260 1 & 2 West End West End 5 Building Pair of two and three storey mid-19th century commercial buildings with shop fronts on the ground floor and accommodation above.
 Their current plan-form is the same as that depicted on the 1876 & 1908 OS Maps and the late 1800s OS Town Plan.
-No 1 retains its Victorian shop front; No 2 has a modern insert, but with remnants of its original surviving. mid C19 Building at risk Yes Yes Yes Town Centre Yes Original Parish Workhouse West End Building Used as the parish workhouse until 1838, when a new workhouse was built at Barncoose under the Poor Law Amendment Act 1834.
-Three storey building, shingles covering the top two stories at the front.
-Yes Yes Yes Town Centre Yes Pendarves Arms/Thomas' Western Hotel West End Building Former inn/hotel, built before 1851.
-Two storeys, killas rubble with granite quoins and lintels.
-Hipped roof.
-Yes Yes Yes Town Centre Yes
+No 1 retains its Victorian shop front; No 2 has a modern insert, but with remnants of its original surviving.
+Noted as a Building at Risk within Conservation Management plan. mid C19 Building at risk Candidate Work in Progress Yes Yes Yes Town Centre Yes